ingo/ingo.github.io/_recipes/rabbit_stew_with_mushrooms.md

 title: Rabbit Stew with Mushrooms
 ---

-This recipe includes an optional step to enrich the sauce with a liver-crème fraiche mixture.
-This recipe comes from Simply Recipes, a trusted source for home cooks.
-It features rabbit, a meat often available at specialty markets, fresh or frozen, or can be ordered by your local butcher.
+This recipe features rabbit, a meat often available at specialty markets, fresh or frozen, or can be ordered by your local butcher.
 The stew is enriched with a variety of mushrooms and an optional liver-crème fraiche mixture.

 ### Ingredients